Photograph by Deutsch

 Let me give you an example.
 I read in the amazing book about blogging, How To Blog For Profit: Without Selling Your Soul, by Ruth Soukup, that using Pinterest as a way to promote your blog is very efficient and gives results.

 When I first read the book back in 2013, I didn’t really take the Pinterest suggestion very seriously.
 Why didn’t I?
 I thought a bunch of pictures were unable to help me with my blog.
 I was under the impression that just writing amazing content, content that people will find interesting, informative, and helpful, would be enough to bring people to my blog.

 It is true, amazing and awesome content is a very important item if you want to have a successful blog but how you present it and also the beautification of the articles with pictures, infographics, and videos is also important.
 Sometimes, in this visual society we live in with all these new social media services that pop up every 6 months, it is even more important.
 How you use colors and combinations of colors also play a crucial part in the whole presentation of your blog.

 Now, why did I tell you this story?
 I told you this story to show you that 2 years ago, I had a specific mindset about services like Pinterest.
 I thought they were just a bunch of people sharing photos with each other, nothing more, nothing less, which, in its basic form, it is.

 After I started working on my site and building it and really taking every small consideration in mind that would help with the promotions and increasing the availability and exposure of my site, I realized how powerful images and multimedia are.

-I noticed that when I beautify my articles with videos, photos, and other media related items, my articles got more exposure and more people started to read them!
-Like the Chinese say, a picture is worth a thousand words, or something like that.
+I noticed that when I beautify my articles with videos, photos, and other media-related items, my articles got more exposure and more people started to read them!
+As the Chinese say, a picture is worth a thousand words, or something like that.